CSESoc-CompClub/cc-website-v2/README.md

-# Getting Started with Create React App
+# CompClubs new and improved website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built and deployed by the 2022 Dev Team Updated and maintained by future Dev Teams

 ## Available Scripts